rafiberlin/s2020_image_caption_deep_nl/README.md

 * break_training_loop_percentage: If set to 100, it will train and evaluate using the files using cleaned_captions as a prefix.
 If set to a value between 1 and 99, it will try to use a file with a prefix  {percentage}_cleaned_captions to train / evaluate.
 These files contain the prefixed percentage of the original annotation files.
-* annotation_without_punctuation: True or false, allows to switch with annotation files conatining punctuation or not (all words are lower case anyway)
+* annotation_without_punctuation: True or false, allows to switch with annotation files containing punctuation or not (all words are lower case anyway)
-* sampling_method: Enter to generate "beam_search_early_stop" to generate a caption with beam search stopping at the first complete sentence, "" to take the word with highest probability at each_step (greedy algorithm)
+* sampling_method: Enter to generate "beam_search_early_stop" to generate a caption with beam search stopping at the first complete sentence, "" to take the word with highest probability at each step (greedy algorithm)
 * beam_width: size of the beam search
 * training_report_frequency: prints the total loss during training every X epochs.
 * save_pending_model:  used with training_report_frequency, allow to save the corresponding model, prefixed